-The board of directors shall refer a takeover proposal statement received from a Proposing Party to the independent committee, which consists of three (3) or more members to be appointed by the board of directors from among outside executives of the Company, scholars, well-informed people, etc. The term of office of such independent committee members will be one (1) year, and Mr. Toshiki Sumitani and Ms. Miyuri Kawamata, outside directors of the Company, and Mr. Kunitaro Saida, a person who the Company plans to propose to the shareholders to elect as an outside auditor of the Company at the 89th ordinary general meeting of shareholders of the Company, are planned to serve as the initial independent committee members after the adoption of the Fair Rules.
-(Please refer to Exhibit 2 hereto as to the brief personal histories, etc. of such three (3) independent committee members.)
+The board of directors shall refer a takeover proposal statement received from a Proposing Party to the independent committee, which consists of three (3) or more members to be appointed by the board of directors from among outside executives of the Company, scholars, well-informed people, etc. The term of office of such independent committee members will be one (1) year, and, after the close of the 92nd ordinary general meeting of shareholders, Mr. Toshiki Sumitani and Ms. Miyuri Kawamata, outside directors of the Company, and Mr.Kunitaro Saida, outside auditor of the Company, are planned to be reappointed as the independent committee members, and Mr. Seigo Hanji, a person who the Company plans to propose to the shareholders for election as an outside director of the Company at the 92nd ordinary general meeting of shareholders of the Company, is planned to serve as the independent committee member.
+(Please refer to Exhibit 1 hereto for the brief personal histories, etc. of such four (4) independent committee members.)

 With respect to any takeover proposal statements, the independent committee will examine (i) whether or not the Required Information has been satisfactorily provided or otherwise whether the Fair Rules have been complied with, and (ii) whether or not the takeover proposal will improve the Company's corporate value and the common interests of its shareholders in light of "1.
-(2) Purpose of Adoption of the Fair Rules" etc. If the independent committee determines that the Required Information provided in the takeover proposal statement is not sufficient enough for decisions to be made by the Company's shareholders and its independent committee will i) designate as appropriate a reasonable date for the Proposing Party to reply and ii) demand through the board of directors that the Proposing Party provide additional Required Information by such date.
+(2) Purpose of Adoption and Continuation of the Fair Rules" etc. If the independent committee determines that the Required Information provided in the takeover proposal statement is not sufficient enough for decisions to be made by the Company's shareholders and its independent committee and for opinions to be formed by its board of directors, the independent committee will i) designate as appropriate a reasonable date for the Proposing Party to reply and ii) demand through the board of directors that the Proposing Party provide additional Required Information by such date.
 The independent committee will objectively examine, in light of the Fair Rules, whether or not the Required Information has been satisfactorily provided in the takeover proposal statement.
 When the independent committee determines that the Required Information has been satisfactorily provided, the independent committee will make a notice to the board of directors to that effect.
 If the independent committee decides that (i) there is a violation of procedures of the Fair Rules on the part of the Proposing Party, including the case where additional Required Information has not been provided by the Proposing Party by the designated date, or (ii) the takeover proposal will impair the Company's corporate value and the common interests of its shareholders, the independent committee will, with informing the board of directors of the relevant decision, recommend that the board of directors should take defensive measures under the Fair Rules (i.e., "Recommendation for Taking Defensive Measures").
 In the cases other than (i) or (ii) above, the independent committee may, as necessary, make any recommendation, including a recommendation for not taking defensive measures, to the board of directors.
+(Please refer to Exhibit 2 hereto for a summary of the Independent Committee Rules.)